 Want to make your own hummus?
-Let me show you How to Prepare Chickpeas (or Garbanzo Beans) in the Instant Pot that are easy and so much more flavorful than canned.
+Let me show you Instant Pot Chickpeas that are easy and so much more flavorful than canned.
 You will thank me!

 I am the last person I would have ever expected to actually make hummus from scratch including these Instant Pot Chickpeas.
 True confession?
 It’s never really appealed to me that much.
 Oh I’ve tried it and it’s OK, but why bother with OK?
 What could possibly have inspired me?

 Easy.
 A challenge!
 My cousin Pat that I have not seen since we were probably teenagers, is on Facebook too so we keep in touch there and not long ago she mentioned she had made some hummus and it was a bit too garlicky; wondered if adding something else like artichoke might improve the flavor.
 I asked her to send me the recipe and I was off and running.

-Once I had the garlic finished I moved on the the main component in hummus, the chickpeas.
+Once I had the garlic finished I moved on to the main component in hummus, the Instant Pot Chickpeas.
 Also known as garbanzo beans, these little gems are pretty much a staple in Middle Eastern cuisine and you’ve probably had two of the favorite dishes they’re used in; both hummus and falafel.

-I’ve seen recipes that include simply the dried beans and water but I decided to add a bit of oomph from the getgo and added some bay leaves and chicken stock to the water for flavor.
+I’ve seen recipes that include simply the dried chickpeas and water but I decided to add a bit of oomph from the getgo and added some bay leaves and chicken stock to the water for flavor.
 The more layers of flavor the better when preparing Instant Pot Chickpeas.

 This is certainly not a glamorous dish but it’s critical for hummus and for me it was sort of perfect timing.
 I gave myself a new camera for Christmas and this past week received the rebate they had offered so I bought myself a new 100mm macro lens; I want to get up close and personal with my food!